Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Introduction

-\textbf{[Method]} To better improve the performance of the one-time code generation of LLMs, especially for real-world data-free coding scenarios, we propose a metamemory morkflow ($\text{M}^{2}\text{WF}$) framework inspired by the flow of human metamemory.
-Our $\text{M}^{2}\text{WF}$ framework consists of four main stages: \textbf{Recall}, \textbf{Evaluation}, \textbf{Planning}, and \textbf{Guidance}, as illustrated in Figure~\ref{fig:motive}.
-Initially, the recall stage prompts the LLM to recall $K$ relevant programming problems and provide their corresponding implementation steps and code.
-Subsequently, the evaluation stage assesses the confidence level of each recalled programming problem and its associated code, selecting the top $M$ examples with the highest confidence.
-Following this selection, the planning stage utilizes the top $M$ examples to formulate an implementation plan for the original problem.
-Ultimately, the implementation plan guides the LLM in solving the original programming problem.
+To better improve the performance of the one-time code generation of LLMs, especially for real-world data-free coding scenarios or benchmark tasks without training sets, we propose a metamemory agent inspired by the flow of human metamemory.
+Specifically, our proposed metamemory agent improves the performance of one-time code generation in LLMs by prompting them to use metamemory workflows.
+The proposed metamemory agent consists of four main phases: recall, evaluation, selection, and guidance.
+Firstly, during the recall phase, the LLM is prompted to recall $K$ relevant programming problems based on the current one, along with their corresponding implementation steps (i.e., planning) and code.
+Secondly, the evaluation phase prompts the LLM to assess the confidence level of each recalled programming problem and its associated code, Thirdly, the selection phase chooses the top $M$ examples (i.e., reference examples) with the highest confidence based on the evaluated scores.
+Finally, the guidance phase utilizes the top $M$ reference examples to solve the original programming problem, as illustrated in Figure~\ref{fig:metamemory_agent}.
+Through this metamemory agent, we can significantly enhance the authenticity and accuracy of reference examples, thereby improving the performance of the one-time code generation of LLMs.
+The main contributions are summarized as follows: \begin{itemize}